 E-commerce platforms such as Amazon are effective channels to help Vietnamese SMEs export their goods. — VNS Photo

-HÀ NỘI — Amazon has established a subsidiary in Việt Nam, Amazon Selling Vietnam’s CEO Trần Xuân Thủy told media at the Việt Nam Online Marketing Forum on Wednesday.
+HÀ NỘI — Amazon has established a subsidiary in Việt Nam, Head of Amazon Global Selling Vietnam Trần Xuân Thủy told media at the Việt Nam Online Marketing Forum on Wednesday.

 This was the first official announcement of the subsidiary.